SuperOfficeDocs/crmscript/docs/api-reference/classes/NSPreferenceAgent/SaveFromSectionAndKey.md

 # NSPreferenceDescription SaveFromSectionAndKey(String section, String key, NSPreferenceDescription preferenceDescription)

-Update a NSPreferenceDescription based on the section and key
+Update an NSPreferenceDescription based on the section and key

 ## Parameters